 Two-dimensional, (or 2D) barcodes systematically represent data using two-dimensional symbols and shapes.
 They are similar to a linear 1D barcode, but can represent more data per unit area.
 2D barcodes include some newer barcode types, such as the QR Code and PDF417.

 QR codes are most often used in tracking and marketing initiatives, such as advertisements, magazines and business cards.
 They are flexible in size, offer a high fault tolerance and have fast readability, though they can’t be read with a laser scanner.
-QR codes support four different modes of data: numeric, alphanumeric, byte/binary, and Kanji.
+QR codes support four different modes of data: numeric, alphanumeric, byte/binary, and even Kanji.
 They are public domain and free to use.

 Industry: Retail, Entertainment and Advertising